mrc-ide/individual/joss/paper_backup.md

 cases it is often more straightforward to adopt an individual-based representation from the start.

-`individual` is an R package which provides a set of useful primitive elements for specifying their model, with special attention to the types of models encountered in infectious disease epidemiology.
+"individual" is an R package which provides a set of useful primitive elements for specifying their model, with special attention to the types of models encountered in infectious disease epidemiology.
 Users build models using data structures exposed by the package to specify variables